eliphatfs/adversarial/submission/README.md

 - `--custom_flags`: We defined custom flags for Energy Attack.
 Currently, this argument should be used together with Energy Attack only.
   - `ea:annealoff`: Whether to enable annealing of Energy Attack.
 For all our experiments in the paper we added this flag when using Energy Attack for better performance.
   - `ea:basepkl:<your_pkl>`: Changes the perturbation patches used for Energy Attack.
 By default we use patches from an adversarially-trained CIFAR10 ResNet18.
 For details please refer to [this section](#using-other-perturbation-patches).
+  - `--step_size`: Step size for PGD-based attack.
+This parameter is not required by FW or Energy Attack.
+We keep this parameter for better extendability, in case PGD-based attacks are added to this benchmark.

 ### Using other perturbation patches